(The ad below will not display on your printed page)

 Cream Sauce without the Cream

-“Here's a formula for making “cream sauce without the cream” to use as a healthy replacement for fat- and calorie-rich cream sauces in your favorite soups, pastas or sauces.
-This healthy recipe for cream sauce without heavy cream makes a big batch, more than you'll most likely need for one recipe, so refrigerate or freeze the extra sauce to use in other recipes.”
+“Here's a formula for making a "no-cream" cream sauce to use as a healthy replacement for fat- and calorie-rich cream sauces in your favorite soups, pastas or sauces.
+This recipe makes a big batch, more than you'll most likely need for one recipe, so refrigerate or freeze the extra sauce to use in other recipes.”

 1 tablespoon extra-virgin olive oil